 Do Professional Chefs Use Cast Iron Cookware?

 Cast iron is well known for its versatility, durability, and ability to handle extremely high temperatures.
-These features make cast iron cookware ideal, especially for preparing meals that require high temperatures.
+These features make cast iron cookware ideal for preparing meals at high temperatures.
 However, not everyone is big on cooking with cast iron cookware, which leads to the question, do professional chefs fancy using it?

 Professional chefs use cast iron due to its many advantages.
-Besides being durable and inexpensive, cast iron pans and pots are easy to clean and great at heat retention.
-These features allow chefs to whip up several meals, especially those that need low simmering and browning to prepare.
+Besides being durable and inexpensive, cast iron pans and pots are easy to clean and excellent at heat retention.
+These features allow chefs to whip up several meals, especially those that need low simmering and browning.

 Curious to learn more about cast iron cookware?
-Read on as we discuss the main features, pros, and cons of cast iron, and why chefs have at least one cast-iron skillet in their kitchen arsenal.
+Read on as we discuss cast iron’s main features, pros, and cons and why chefs have at least one cast-iron skillet in their kitchen arsenal.

 Why Is Cast Iron Cookware Popular?